zuwarm/reforger-server/README.md

     docker exec -it reforger-server bash

-Arma log files are in directory /reforger/log
+Arma log files are in directory `/reforger/log`

 ## Networking

 UDP port 2001 needs to be reachable from outside (in case of NAT).
-On launch the container determines the public IP and adds it to the config json file.
+On launch, the container determines the public IP and adds it to the config json file.

 Arma only supports IPv4!